WebOrigami/docs/src/eg/intro.md

 - Hello, Carol.
 ```

+Above it was noted that the second argument passed to `map` can actually be any graph, not just a mapping function.
+This lets you use data to transform other data.
 Here the second `greetings.yaml` graph is used as a function to transform the individual names coming from `people.yaml` into greetings.

 ## Serve a transformed graph of stuff

-You can ask `eg` to serve data transformed into HTML using `map` and the template we saw earlier.
+You can ask `eg` to serve data transformed on demand into HTML using `map` and the template we saw earlier.

 ```console
 $ eg "serve map(greetings.yaml, template)"